cmoffroad/osmand-outdoor-explorer-plugin/README.md

 # OsmAnd Offroad Survey Plugin

+> **currently in beta testing, and only available to regular OSM mappers in Northern Thailand.**

 This plugin for OsmAnd includes a default profile for offroad surveys and a lightweight map style improving the appearance of unpaved roads and trails.

 Based on following offroad guidelines: https://github.com/cmoffroad/osm-guidelines